Ludovic Stourm

 Ludovic Stourm is an Assistant Professor of Marketing at HEC Paris.
 He holds a Ph.D. degree from the Wharton School of the University of Pennsylvania, a Master’s degree in Statistics from Harvard University, and an Ingénieur degree in Computer Science from the Université de Technologie de Compiègne.

-In his research, he uses models based on economic theory to empirically investigate aspects of consumer preferences and generate recommendations for companies regarding their marketing activities.
-His research is divided in two streams focused on different substantive domains: demand for consumer packaged goods, and sharing-economy platforms.
-He employs different methods, including Bayesian estimation, continuous-time event modeling, spatial modeling, and methods from Empirical Industrial Organization.
+He is an empirical modeler who builds econometric models to investigate aspects of consumer preferences and generate recommendations for companies regarding their marketing activities.
+His research is divided in two streams focused on different substantive domains: digital platforms and consumer packaged goods.
+He employs different methods, including methods from Empirical Industrial Organization, continuous-time event modeling, spatial modeling, and Bayesian estimation methods.
+He also develops efficient computation techniques to estimate complex models of demand.
+He enjoys working on rich datasets by combining data from multiple sources.
+His research has been published in leading journals such as Marketing Science and the Journal of Marketing Research.

 Prior to his academic career, he worked as a software engineer at Apple and as a consultant applying data-driven methods to solve marketing problems.
 Ludovic is a member of the American Marketing Association (AMA) and the Institute for Operations Research and the Management Sciences (INFORMS).